akraemer007/million_song/README.md

 ## Impact:

 While there are many examples of machine learning in the music industry, most examples center around recommender systems based on user preferences and associating similar artists.
 This project instead focuses on using music as an indicator of public sentiment.
+The sentiment score could be used as general indicator.
+Correlations to outside factors -- such as the stock market -- can inform marketing of new songs.

-## Process:
+## Next steps:

+- Join datasets together
+  - Not all songs have unique identifiers
+- Create a Song Sentiment score using The Million Song Dataset and the MusixMatch lyrics dataset
+- Explore relationship between stock market and Song Sentiment scores
+- Define how to define a "Peak" for both scores
+- Learn what time series is
+- Run Time series model

 ## Data: